Stopping by the Ghost Town in Cyprus That's Been Held Hostage for Forty Years

 Unlike other towns, it was not resettled, as many towns on both sides of Cyprus were.
 The Turkish army has kept a tight lock on Varosha, knowing it is important enough to be used as a bargaining chip against the Greek side.
 This has resulted in 40 years of sustained decay that has arguably become the most obvious symbol of Cyprus’s unresolved conflict.

 It was possible to get to Varosha but only on the outer edges, where the fence is located.
-There I saw life going on as normal in the neighbouring town of Famagusta.
+There I saw life going on as normal in the neighboring town of Famagusta.
 People swam and sunbathed at the beach, used the functioning hotels, and drank at beach bars.
 All the while, just behind a fence, buildings were crumbling.
 The vast majority of the beach is permanently closed, leaving only a small strip.
-And of course, to jump over the fence into Varosha – or even take a pictures from the outside–is to risk arrest.
+And of course, to jump over the fence into Varosha—or even take a pictures from the outside–is to risk arrest.

 The first thing I saw as I approached Varosha was a hotel building that is one of two directly hit by Turkish airstrikes.
 The damage from the bombing is still visible.
 The bodies were all removed, but the site of the battle wasn’t otherwise cleaned up.